Description

 The Circuit

-The connections are pretty easy, see the image above with breadboard circuit schematic.
+The connection is pretty easy, see the image above with breadboard circuit schematic.

 Step3: Making the code and Upload it!